 The Leukemia & Lymphoma Society's Georgia Chapter offers a wide range of free educational and support programs for patients, their families, caregivers and healthcare professionals.
-For general patient services or concerns call our Patient Access, Education and Advocacy Department at 404-720-7807.
+For general patient services or concerns call our Patient Access Department at 404-720-7807.

 The Power of Compassion